David Levy Yulee: Early political career

 During his twenties, Levy served in the territorial militia, including during the Second Seminole War.
-In 1834 he was present at a conference with Seminole chiefs, including Osceola.
+In 1834, he was present at a conference with Seminole chiefs, including Osceola.

-In 1836 he was elected to the Florida Territory's Legislative Council, serving from 1837 to 1839.
+In 1836, Levy was elected to the Florida Territory's Legislative Council, serving from 1837 to 1839.
 He was a delegate to the territory's constitutional convention in 1838 and served as the legislature's clerk in 1841.

 Florida businessman

-In 1851 Yulee founded a 5000 acre sugar cane plantation, built and maintained by enslaved African Americans, along the Homosassa River.
+In 1851, Yulee founded a 5000 acre sugar cane plantation, built and maintained by enslaved African Americans, along the Homosassa River.
 The remains of his plantation, which was destroyed during the Civil War, are now the Yulee Sugar Mill Ruins State Historic Site.
 Yulee was also business partners with John William Pearson at Orange Springs, Florida, but he abandoned his idea of building a railroad in the area as tensions rose and war seemed imminent.

 While living in Fernandina, Yulee began to develop a railroad across Florida.
 He had planned since 1837 to build a state-owned system.
 He became the first Southerner to use state grants under the Florida Internal Improvement Act of 1855, passed to encourage the development of such infrastructure.
 He made extensive use of the act to secure federal and state land grants "as a basis of credit" to acquire land and build railroad networks, which were built with slave and Irish immigrant labor through the Florida wilderness.

 Issuing public stock, Yulee chartered the Florida Railroad in 1853.
 He planned its eastern and western terminals at deep-water ports, Fernandina (Port of Fernandina) on Amelia Island on the Atlantic side, and Cedar Key on the Gulf of Mexico, to provide for connection to ocean-going shipping.
 His company began construction in 1855.
 On March 1, 1861, the first train arrived from the east in Cedar Key, just weeks before the beginning of the Civil War.